Nursing is a rewarding job, but the days can be long and exhausting.

 Per Diem Nursing Pros

-Working on call, or per diem, might be more your speed.
-The schedule flexibility and opportunities to work close to home are two major advantages to per diem nursing that travel nurses don’t get to experience as often.
+Working on call, or per diem, is what some nurses prefer over travel nursing.
+The schedule flexibility and opportunities to work close to home are two major advantages to per diem nursing.

-Per diem nurses work on an “as needed” basis, so they have more flexibility and freedom to accept or decline any position that’s offered to them.
+Because per diem nurses work on an “as needed” basis, they have more flexibility and freedom to accept or decline any position that’s offered to them vs. if they’ve signed a contract as a travel nurse.

 Maybe you once worked as a full-time RN, and now you have multiple young children and find it hard to balance work and home life.
 You miss working but also love being the primary caregiver for your family.

-A per diem position could be a perfect fit for you.
+A per diem position could be a good fit for you.

 Per diem nursing could be just what you’re looking for.